harry-whorlow/devtools/docs/framework/solid/basic-setup.md

 ), document.getElementById('root')!);
 ```

-Finally add any additional configuration you desire to the `TanstackDevtools` component, more information can be found under the [TanStack Devtools Configuration](https://tanstack.com/devtools/) section.
+Finally add any additional configuration you desire to the `TanStackDevtools` component, more information can be found under the [TanStack Devtools Configuration](https://tanstack.com/devtools/) section.

 A complete working example can be found in our [examples section](https://tanstack.com/devtools/latest/docs/framework/solid/examples).